statbiophys/bnabs_prob/README.md

 # bnabs_prob

+### Cosimo Lupo &#169; 2018-2023

+---

-The present code, companion of the manuscript *``Determining probabilities of HIV-1 bNAb development in healthy and chronically infected individuals''*, is conceptually divided in two sections:
+The present code, companion of the manuscript *"Determining probabilities of HIV-1 bNAb development in healthy and chronically infected individuals"*, is conceptually divided in two sections:

 1) `ig`, where we process B-Cell Receptor (BCR) repertoires from both healthy and chronically infected patientes.
 Sequences are firstly annotated through igBlast, then sorted and grouped by cohorts.
 Secondly, IGoR infers their recombination statistics, finally producing cohort-specific recombination models.